 - Develop understanding of structural and non-structural flood resilience measures such as, conventional and innovative structures, early warning systems, etc., and understand how to develop effective flood disaster management plans

-- Fieldtrip and Fieldwork WSE Required Learning Objectives
+- Fieldtrip and Fieldwork WSE Required Upon completion, the participant should be able to:

 - Demonstrate a multidisciplinary overview of actual technical, research and organizational activities in the field of water management, hydraulic engineering and hydrology.